Fundamental Constructs in Programming Languages: Facets of Funcons

 Structured variables are composite values where some components are simple variables.
 These include hybrids having both mutable and immutable components.
 Assignment to a selected component variable corresponds to an in-place update; assignment of a composite value to an entire structured variable updates all the component simple variables with the matching values, and checks that the immutable components are the same.

 Appendix~\ref{app:storing} summarises the funcons for representing imperative variables.

-\QUESTION{How about abrupt termination?} Various language constructs may cause abrupt termination when executed: throwing/raising an exception, returning the value of a function, breaking out of a loop, etc. Enclosing constructs can detect particular kinds of abrupt termination, and handle them appropriately.
+\QUESTION{How about abrupt termination?} Various language constructs may cause abrupt termination when executed: throwing or raising an exception, returning the value of a function, breaking out of a loop, etc. Enclosing constructs can detect particular kinds of abrupt termination, and handle them appropriately.
 For example, a language construct may inspect an exception value, and conditionally handle it; a function application handles an abruptly returned value by giving it as the result; and a loop handles a break by terminating normally.

-Funcons express abrupt termination and handlers uniformly.
-Abrupt termination leads to a stuck term, emitting an $\NAME{abrupted}(V)$ signal that carries a value~$V$.
-The closest enclosing funcon that notices the emission of such a signal can inspect its value, and determine whether to handle it or not.
+Funcons express abrupt termination and handlers \textit{uniformly}.
+Evaluation of a funcon term may terminate normally, abruptly, or never.
+Abrupt termination leads to a stuck term, emitting an auxiliary entity $\NAME{abrupted}(V)$ as a \textit{signal} with a value~$V$.
+The \textit{closest} enclosing funcon that notices the emission of such a signal can inspect its value, and determine whether to handle it or not.